 He began his coaching career as an assistant varsity girls basketball coach at PCM (Prairie City/Monroe) Community School District High School in Monroe, Iowa, where he helped lead the Mustangs to back-to-back state tournament appearances and a combined 39-10 record in two seasons.

 Van Riessen earned his bachelor's degree in exercise science from Central College in Pella, Iowa and his master's degree in athletic administration from Northwest Missouri.

-"I'm grateful to be a part of the Grizzly Basketball program for another season and looking forward to the upcoming year as an opportunity to build on the successful tradition of Missouri State University-West Plains basketball.
-It's always exciting to be a part of a program that has outstanding support from Grizzly fans, booster club members and our community," said Van Riessen.
+"I'm excited for the upcoming season and the opportunity to build on the success of the Grizzly Basketball Program.
+I'm also very grateful to be a part of a program that receives outstanding support from our fans, booster club members and the West Plains community," said Van Riessen.

 Chad is married to the former Brandy Taylor of Kansas City, Missouri and they have a daughter, Madison.